vensder/ssl-checker-dashboard/README.md

 SSL Checker Dashboard builded using Bottle Python micro web-framework (Work In Progress).

-The dashboard allows you to overview the expiration days for the SSL certificates of the domains from the 'domains.lst' file.
+The dashboard allows you to overview the expiration days for the SSL certificates of the domains from the `cron/domains.lst` file.

 ![SSL Checker Dashboard](./img/screenshot.png?raw=true)